 The intent of our Mathematics curriculum is to provide learning which is accessible to all and will maximise the development of every child’s ability and academic achievement.
 We see maths mastery as ‘deep, sustainable conceptual understanding for all.’
-At St Joseph’s, this is achieved through talking about, investigating and representing mathematical concepts.
+At St Joseph’s, this is achieved through talking about, investigating and representing mathematical concepts, using the Third Space Learning scheme of work.
 Children grow to ‘notice’ number and invest the time in experimenting, solving, concluding and explaining these patterns.
 We want our children to make rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence when solving sophisticated problems.
 We intend for them to appreciate that mental calculations and written procedures, when chosen appropriately, can be performed efficiently, fluently and accurately to attain solutions.
 They develop a breadth of understanding of number, parts of a whole (fractions, decimals & percentages), geometry, measure, statistics and problem solving and are able to apply this to the world around them.
 We want children to understand that mathematics is an essential part of everyday life and apply their knowledge across other subjects.
 These skills prepare children for their next steps in education and life beyond primary school, and enable them to foster a sense of confidence in their ability to understand the need for mathematics for their successful future.
 As our pupils progress we wish to nurture an appreciation of the beauty and power of mathematics and a sense of enjoyment and curiosity about the subject.

 - Every lesson has a hook or story; to ensure the mathematical concepts having meaning to the children and they are able to visual and engage with the lesson.